leo-colisson/proof-at-the-end/README.md

 ## Changelog

+- 2022/02/01:
+  1. Fix a typo when defining the shortcut for lemma
+  2. Add a shortcut for proposition
 - 2022/01/28:
   1. Fix the issue when using sharps in a proof https://github.com/leo-colisson/proof-at-the-end/issues/7.
   2. Provide `\newEndThm`, `\newEndProof` and the option `createShortEnv` to quickly create environments.